Shifrin/php-resources/general/difference-core-and-vanilla.md

 ## Conclusion

-As long as you are writing PHP code, you are a `vanilla PHP developer` if you are however writing on the PHP core itself, you can be considered a `core PHP developer`.
+As long as you are writing PHP code and not rely on any 3rd party libraries or frameworks, you are a `vanilla PHP developer` if you are however writing on the PHP core itself, you can be considered a `core PHP developer`.

 ## See Also